Audi RS Q8 Review

 Audi RS Q8: what would you like to read next?

 Forget the Audi RS6 and RS7 – if you want the most expensive car Audi’s RS division makes, you should check out the RS Q8.
 Yes, it’s a massive, practical, comfortable SUV, but it’s also ridiculously fast and good fun to drive.

 This all comes as no surprise given the way it looks.
+Aggressive?
+It’s like The Undertaker on wheels.
 That huge grille looks big enough to hoover up a few hatchbacks without a second thought and if you thought 22-inch wheels were big, check out the RS Q8’s optional 23-inch rims.

 It does have a sensible side, though.
 At a cruise, it can revert to four cylinders to save fuel and its 48V power supply helps do the same, regenerating energy when coasting on the motorway and under braking.
 Nevertheless, you’ll still be lucky to see more than 25mpg.

 But do you really care about fuel economy in a super-SUV such as this?
 Probably not.
-More exciting is the fact it’ll sprint from 0-60mph in less than 3.8 seconds, which is nearly half a second quicker than a Porsche 911 Carrera.
+More exciting is the fact it’ll sprint from 0-62mph in around 3.8 seconds, which is quicker than a Porsche 911 Carrera.
 Keep going and the RS Q8 cracks 125mph in 13.7 seconds on the way to its limited top speed of 155mph.
 That said, send some cash Audi’s way for the optional dynamic package and that limit can be lifted to 190mph.

 The RS Q8 gets comfy air suspension as standard but if you want to drive it as its maker intended, you’ll want to upgrade to the optional electromechanical active roll stabilisation system.
 On bumpy roads, it can decouple the Audi RS Q8’s anti-roll bars to give you a butter-smooth ride.